isx434324/kerberosproject/backendClassic/readme.md

  ```

 ### Model3
-FTP Kerberized
+FTP with kerberos authentication

-Server FTP use kerberos for clients authentication using module pam_krb5.so.
+Server FTP use kerberos for clients authentication using module pam_krb5.

 Having the principal in the kerberos database it's possible to use the service FTP even without a unix password.